shadersrs3/betavita/README.md

 ## Progress
 - loads a hello world to the framebuffer
-- cave story loads intercepted the SDL calls
+- cave story loads intercepted the SDL calls temporarily (currently doing some work for GXM)